AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/freeform-overview.md

 The project canvas is where you bring together panels, tables, visualizations, and components to build your analysis.
 A project can contain many panels, and each panel can contain many tables and visualizations.

-Panels are helpful when you want to organize your projects according to time periods, report suites, or analysis use case.
+Panels are helpful when you want to organize your projects according to time periods, data views, or analysis use case.
 The active panel will have a blue border around it, and determines what components are available in the left rail.

-Depending on the starting point you chose for your projects, you will either have a [freeform table](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/visualizations/freeform-table/freeform-table.html) or a [blank panel](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/panels/blank-panel.html) in the canvas to begin with.
+Depending on the starting point you chose for your projects, you will either have a [freeform table](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) or a [blank panel](/help/analysis-workspace/c-panels/blank-panel.md) in the canvas to begin with.
 The quickest way to start analyzing is to select one or many components and simply drag & drop them into the project canvas.
 A table of data will automatically be rendered for you.
-[Learn more](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/visualizations/freeform-table/freeform-table.html) about the different options for building a table, or leverage our [training tutorial](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/home.html?#training-tutorial) for more guidance on building your first project.
+[Learn more](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) about the different options for building a table, or leverage our [training tutorial](/help/analysis-workspace/home.md) for more guidance on building your first project.

 ![](assets/canvas.png)